jklappenbach/cajeta/DESIGN.md

         - API object has access to the current module definition, and can call IR generation methods just like the listener
     - AOP Annotations specifically for
       - Class
-        - Base interface features a callback method offering an AOP object
+        - Base interface features a callback curMethod offering an AOP object
           - Callback Events
             - Class fields declared
             - Class methods declared